seung-lab/corgie/docs/source/processors.rst

     def create(**kwargs):
         return Model(**kwargs)

-In this case, the actuall block matching buisiness logic is contained in a separate ``blockmatch.py`` file.
+In this case, the actual block matching business logic is contained in a separate ``blockmatch.py`` file.
 Full contents of this processor folder are available at ``TODO``.

 Arguments to the ``create`` function call can be provided through ``--processor_spec``.
 ``corgie`` will use the constructed model to process image pair chunks, passed in as pytorch tensors as inputs to the ``forward`` call.
-Chunk data for all layers passed to the ``align`` or ``align-block`` will be passed in as keyword arguments to ``forward`` for both the soucre and the target image..
+Chunk data for all layers passed to the ``align`` or ``align-block`` will be passed in as keyword arguments to ``forward`` for both the source and the target image..
 Source layers are passed as ``src_{layer name}`` and target layers are passed as ``tgt_{layer name}``.
 It is recommended for the models to take a variable number of keyword arguments (``**kwars``), as the user might provide unanticipated layers.

+The image pair alignment model is expected to return a saturated displacement field in `torchfields <https://github.com/seung-lab/torchfields>`_ format.

 .. note::

     Once loaded, the model will be cached on the worker.
 That means that if you update the contents of the model path, some of the workers might still use a stale version of the model which is saved in their cache.
 To prevent this issue, we recommend either restarting all of the workers when the contents of a model folder are updated, or not overwriting contents of existing models and creating new models instead.